An evening of Myth and Poetry

 Do It, Do It Now

-My mother-in-law, Anne, is ninety-two years old.
-As the keeper of the memories, she's something of a celebrity in our area, an area that is steeped in its history and tradition.
-Years ago, she wrote a small book giving brief accounts of the families that settled our valley, telling their stories, printing their pictures.
+My mother-in-law is something of a celebrity here.
+She is the keeper of the history in an area that is steeped in tradition and, years ago, she wrote a book that captured the stories of the families that settled our valley.

-Lately, she’s been talking about writing again, about giving a more personal account of the last century on this land.
+Lately, she’s been talking about writing again, about giving a more personal account of her century on this land.
 But she doesn’t get to it.
-She’s tired, as you would imagine a person of her age might be, and the stories are so big; there’s so much writing to do.
+She’s tired and the stories are big; there’s so much writing to do.

-Chances are that she’ll leave us, taking her stories with her, perpetuating the disconnect between generations.
+Chances are that she’ll leave us, taking it all with her, perpetuating the disconnect between generations.

 And this relates to poetry how?

-Now the practice has become a bit of a mission.
-I don’t know if, sometime in the murky future, there will be anyone interested in an account of this time and these people in this valley, of my walk on the planet, but I’m willing to bet Anne wouldn’t have thought so either.
-So I write a poem every day and in this way, I capture my stories as they are happening, saving myself from a huge writing project in the future, if I make it as near the century mark as she has.
+So, I don’t know if, sometime in the murky future, there will be anyone interested in an account of my time in this valley, of my walk on the planet, but I’m willing to bet Anne wouldn’t have thought so either.

-Many of the poems that I’ve written have become a book, Life at the Far End.
-The book isn’t part of my current anthropological mission, I’ve given up evangelizing, abandoned the practice of bringing _________________(insert current soapbox here) to the natives.
-This book is simply a sharing of the things I see and think and feel in case anyone else sees and thinks and feels things this way too.
+In it's purest, poetry is a sharing of the things we see and think and feel, offered up in case anyone else sees and thinks and feels things this way too.
 It’s one way to share our humanity.